Q: What is power morcellation?

 Shortly after the FDA's statement discouraging the use of power morcellation, Johnson & Johnson (J&J) announced it would suspend sales, promotion, and distribution of all power morcellators.
 The world's largest maker of power morcellators, J&J said it would need to perform additional research and consult with the medical community before determining the product's future.
-However, the company did not issue a recall of its power morcellators, meaning doctors and hospitals that already have the devices may continue using them.

 Q: Can manufacturers be held liable for injuries caused by power morcellators?

 Under product liability law, manufacturers and sellers have a duty to ensure that their products are free from any unreasonable dangers or defects.
 That goes for medical device manufacturers as well.
 When a patient is injured by a defective medical device, he or she can file a product liability suit against the manufacturer in order to receive compensation.
-For a product liability claim to be successful, the plaintiff must prove two elements: first, that the product is defective, and second, that the defect caused the plantiff's injuries.
+For a product liability claim to be successful, the plaintiff must prove two elements: first, that the product is defective, and second, that the defect caused the plaintiff’s injuries.

 For example, a patient who is injured by a power morcellator may file a defective warning claim against the manufacturer of the device.
 Manufacturers have a duty to warn consumers of any reasonable dangers associated with their products.
 In such a case, the plaintiff may allege that the manufacturer was aware of the danger of spreading cancer cells -- especially after the FDA warnings were issued -- but continued to sell the device without informing patients of the risk.

 Q: How can I get legal help for a power morcellation injury?